mAbduqayum/python-workbook/100_conditionals/113_chess_square_color/chess_square_color.md

-# Exercise 113: Chess Square Color
+# Exercise: Chess Square Color

 Write a program that determines the color of a chess square based on its position.